sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/move-semantics.md

 :::::: {.columns}
 ::: {.column width="50%"}

-- Most of what we have seen so far is stack-based and small in size
+- Most of what we have seen so far is **stack-based** and small in size

-- All these primitive types are `Copy`: create a copy on the stack every time we need them somewhere else.
+- All these primitive types are `Copy`: create a copy on the **stack** every time we need them somewhere else.
-- We don't want to pass a copy all the time
+- We don't want to pass a copy all the time.
-- Large data that we do not want to copy
+- Large data that we do not want to copy.
-- Modifying original data
+- Modifying original data.
 - What about data structures with a variable size?

 :::